 Developed through a University System of New Hampshire initiative on innovation and entrepreneurialism, EcoHouse will enable students to gain an understanding of smaller-scale environmental design features that are reasonable and within reach of the average family household.
 Students will learn important, widely-applicable skills, and engage in meaningful community outreach and service.

 The first EcoHouse course, Sustainability in Residences, was at capacity in fall 2008.
-Classwork focused on issues around sustainability and individual residences, included guest speakers with sustainability expertise from around the region, and resulted in papers and presentations proposing the work needed to turn EcoHouse into an environmentally friendly building.
+Since that time sections of that class have been offered every year, and other classes, such as Sustainable Structures, Introduction to Permaculture and others use EcoHouse as a “living-learning laboratory”.
+Classwork has focused on issues around sustainability and individual residences, included guest speakers with sustainability expertise from around the region, and resulted in papers and presentations proposing the work needed to turn EcoHouse into an environmentally friendly building.
+In addition students have been given opportunities for hands on, experiential learning by completing projects at EcoHouse including participating in the design and installation of a solar hot water system, many renovations to the building, and establishing permaculture on the house grounds.